Book Review by Jill Smith©Jun19

 ‘In the days of Yore…Then came the catastrophe…Though we were yet strong, we left that place and with what little I had left I built this house upon the ruins of Cair Avalon and I bound Both – Good and Bad – Them safe within its walls, though I know not which is which and cannot release either…So my first born son I laid the curse of the Runes and also to his descendants… I leave a gift for each: a Barni-coat that you might remember the times of yore and believe in the magic that lies in every one of us.’

 They met another cousin Morgrieve, who warned them not to search for the treasure.
 Their interest increased.
 Undaunted, Garney and Eldeth continued to search.
 When Eldeth was resting, coping with the pain he always endured, Garney found a secret room.
 To his surprise, there was a computer on a table that sprang to life when he bumped the table.
-Yellow letters appeared on an infinite black background: ‘Welcome, Keeper of the Wild Magic,’ it said.
+Yellow letters appeared on an infinitely black background: ‘Welcome, Keeper of the Wild Magic,’ it said.
 Garney loved computer games and so began to play.
 That’s when the real journey begins.

 I simply love the complexity of the Mathemagicians in Yore and how the children in the 4 ½ dimension have so much fun and danger in their lives.
 Garney and Eldeth enter this world totally unaware that before they can return home, they must learn hyperlogic, mathemagic and how to dazzle a Mystal, all while trying to redeem the Barnicoat name.

 There were times when reading this book that my heart was racing.
 I told my husband to forget about action adventure movies and read this book!
-Clearly this is a must have series to collect.
+Clearly, this is a must-have series to collect.

 Title: The Druid